JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/optimize-imports/index.md

 a group, and you have two top-level imports on the same line.
 Also, you might set in a project that you'd like to always split imports from the same source.

-PyCharm can clean all of that up using `Optimize Imports`, which cleans up your imports based on settings you can save.
+GoLand can clean all of that up using `Optimize Imports`, which cleans up your imports based on settings you can save.
 This action can be run on a single file or across _all files in a project_.
 Also, the `Commit` dialog box has a checkbox to run it in the `Before Commit` section.

-Finally, PyCharm Professional applies all of this to imports in other languages such as JavaScript and TypeScript.
+Finally, GoLand Professional applies all of this to imports in other languages such as JavaScript and TypeScript.